NikitaPoly/SeniorProject/README.md

     Finally, to keep all users safe only campus sponsored stores are available on CDS (Hoover Dinning Hall, Union C-store, Café Allegro, Eli’s bookstore, Starbucks ,Fluttering Duck).
 </p>
-<h2>Tools - Front end</h2>
+<h2>Tools - front-end</h2>
 <h4>Vscode - </h4>
 <p>Standar editor for Web Projects.</p>
 <h4>Node.js - </h4>
-<p>Although the back-end of this website is no longer writen in javascript, Node.js is a great tool for front end
+<p>Although the back-end of this website is no longer writen in javascript, Node.js is a great tool for front-end
     development.
 It allows the use of typescript, webpack and custom environment scripting.
 The main goal of node is to proide a runtime eniroment outside the browser.